finos/FDC3/toolbox/fdc3-conformance/Basic-Tests.md

 - `BasicCL1`: You can create a context listener by calling `fdc3.addContextListener('fdc3.contact',<handler>)`.
 A `Listener` object is returned and can be used to remove the listener again by calling its `unsubscribe` function.
 - `BasicCL2`: You can create an **unfiltered** context listener by calling `fdc3.addContextListener(null,<listener>)`.
 A `Listener` object is returned and can be used to remove the listener again by calling its `unsubscribe` function.
 - `BasicIL1`: You can create an intent listener by calling `fdc3.addIntentListener(<intent name>,<handler>)` and then later `unsubscribe` it.
-- `BasicCH1`: You can find out the current channel being listened in the application by calling `fdc3.getCurrentChannel()`.
-- `BasicCH2`: By default, the current channel being listened on a new application should not be set. i.e. the current channel is `null`.
 - `BasicGI1`: An application can retrieve an `ImplementationMetadata` object to find out the version of FDC3 it is using and the provider details by calling:
     - `fdc3.getInfo()` ![1.2](https://img.shields.io/badge/FDC3-1.2-green)
     - `await fdc3.getInfo()` ![2.0](https://img.shields.io/badge/FDC3-2.0-blue)